PLATFORM GENERATORS

 Homoglyph Detector & Replacer

 Detect unicode homoglyph characters that impersonate Latin letters — a critical security tool for identifying phishing, spoofing, and impersonation attacks.
+Homoglyphs exploit writing system characters that look identical to regular Latin characters but possess completely different Unicode code points.

 Common Attack Examples

-Deceptive Looks Like Danger
+Deceptive String Looks Like Danger Category

-аррӏе.com apple.com Domain spoofing
+аррӏе.com (Cyrillic 'а', 'р', 'ӏ') apple.com Domain Spoofing

-g00gle.com (zero) google.com Typosquatting
+g00gle.com (using number '0') google.com Typosquatting

 What Are Homoglyphs?